tfsec/tfsec.github.io/_docs/azure/keyvault/ensure-secret-expiry.md

 ---
+title: azure-keyvault-ensure-secret-expiry
-title: Key Vault Secret should have an expiration date set
+description: Key Vault Secret should have an expiration date set
 shortcode: azure-keyvault-ensure-secret-expiry
 legacy: AZU023
 summary: Key Vault Secret should have an expiration date set